Mouseear chickweed – Cerastium fontanum ssp. vulgare

 Flowers and fruit

 Small, white flowers have five petals.
 Each petal is notched deeply to resemble a pair of petals.
 Green, hairy sepals surround petals.
-Fruit are slightly curved, cylinder-shaped capsules that contain many tiny, brown seeds.
+Fruits are slightly curved, cylinder-shaped capsules that contain many tiny, brown seeds.

 Reproduction